ethyca/fides/docs/fidesops/docs/development/overview.md

 - MSSQL: Known issues around connecting to MSSQL exist today for Apple M1 users.
 M1 users that wish to install `pyodbc` locally, please reference the workaround [here](https://github.com/mkleehammer/pyodbc/issues/846).

 - Package not found: When running `make server`, if you get a `importlib.metadata.PackageNotFoundError: fidesops`, do `make server-shell`, and then run `pip install -e .`.
 Verify Fidesops is installed with `pip list`.

-### Write your code
+## Write your code

+See the [contributing details](contributing_details.md) guide to get familiar with writing and testing API endpoints, database models, and more.

-We have no doubt you can write amazing code!
-However, we want to help you ensure your code plays nicely with the rest of the Fidesops ecosystem.
+We want to help you ensure your code plays nicely with the rest of the Fidesops ecosystem.
 Many projects describe code style and documentation as a suggestion; in Fidesops it's a CI-checked requirement.

 * To learn how to style your code, see the [style guide](code_style.md).
 * To learn how to document your code, see the [docs guide](documentation.md).
 * To learn how to test your code, see the [tests guide](testing.md).
 * To learn what format your PR should follow, make sure to follow the [pull request guidelines](pull_requests.md).

-### Submit your code
+## Submit your code

 In order to submit code to Fidesops, please: